leonid-shevtsov/headless/README.md

 Images are captured using `import` utility which is part of `imagemagick` library.
 You can install it on Ubuntu via `sudo apt-get install imagemagick`.
 You can call `headless.take_screenshot` at any time.
 You have to supply full path to target file.
 File format is determined by supplied file extension.

+## Contributors

+* [Igor Afonov](http://iafonov.github.com) - video and screenshot capturing functionality.

 ---

-&copy; 2010 Leonid Shevtsov, released under the MIT license
+&copy; 2011 Leonid Shevtsov, released under the MIT license